 - Tabular data (tables and lists)

-What are typical use-cases for PDF Parsers
+What are typical use-cases for a PDF Parsers / PDF Scraper?

-Is PDF parsing comparable to web scraping?
+Is parsing a PDF comparable to web scraping?
+And what is a PDF scraper?